-It was difficult not to compare Disneyland to Walt Disney World during my visit, and I worried that I would be doing that all week.
-The size difference is very noticable, but it doesn’t take long to realize that Disneyland has some amazing things that make it SO very different from Walt Disney World does not.
+It is difficult not to compare Disneyland to Walt Disney World during my visits, and I always worried that it would be distracting.
+The size difference is very noticable, but it doesn’t take long to realize that Disneyland has some amazing things that make it SO very different from Walt Disney World.

-Below are the top 8 reasons that I loved Disneyland!
+Below are 8 reasons you should visit Disneyland!

 Walt Disney World (WDW) has the Keys to the Kingdom tour that I have done many times but the “Walk in Walt’s Footsteps tour” had something that WDW didn’t – Walt himself.
 Throughout the tour there were many stops along the way where we stood in the park and listened through our earpieces to Walt’s own voice talking about the very place that we were standing in.
 As we listened to his dedication speech, there were quite a few misty eyes in the group and I found myself covered in goose bumps as we walked in his footsteps.
 The tour was an additional cost to the park admission, but worth every penny.

 The other fun fact about this Mansion is that it gets transformed for Halloween for Tim Burton’s The Nightmare Before Christmas – it was ghoulishly fun to see the additions of these characters in to the already wonderful mansion.
 The Hatbox Ghost who originally made a short appearance in the mansion in 1969 has materialized again and is one of the 999 happy haunts that live there.
 Remember though…there is room for 1,000 and they’re always looking for volunteers!

-Fantasmic was a similar show to WDW, but it had some very different elements.
+Fantasmic was a similar show to WDW, but with some very different elements.
 The first noticeable difference was that due to the size of Disneyland, I felt much closer to the show than I do at WDW since we usually sit near the back of the theatre for an easy exit.
 When you’re sitting that close to the show, it’s larger than life and feels incredibly immersive.
 You have a much different perspective when you can clearly see all of the elements of the show.
-At Disneyland they had Peter Pan instead of Pocahontas – that was awesome!
-It was a giant pirate ship with Peter, Wendy, Captain Hook, Smee and all the others fighting on top of the masts.
+At Disneyland they had Peter Pan – a giant pirate ship with Peter, Wendy, Captain Hook, Smee and all the others fighting on top of the masts.
 I have to say – I was impressed with what they were able to do with such a small space!

 7. The Grand Californian